digitaltrails/ddcutil-service/README.md

 ### Acknowledgements

 Thanks go out to Sanford Rockowitz ([rockowitz](https://github.com/rockowitz)) for [libddcutil, ddcutil](https://www.ddcutil.com/) and all the assistance and advice provided during the development of this service.

 Thanks also to Michal Suchanek for assistance with the OpenSUSE RPM spec; Johan Grande ([nahoj](https://github.com/nahoj)) for the Ubuntu patches; and Mark Wagie ([yochananmarqos](https://github.com/yochananmarqos)) for AUR packaging.

 ### Version History
  - 1.0.3
   - Reduce unnecessary logging.
-  - Improve the description of the service's signals in ddcutil-service.1
+  - Improve the description of the service's signals in ddcutil-service.1.
-  - Correct the typo in option name --perfer-drm (it was mistakenly called --prefer-dma) [- 1.0.2
+  - Correct the typo in option name --perfer-drm (it was mistakenly called --prefer-dma).
+  - For simple-types, only return low-byte value, for some VDUs the high-byte might contain junk.
+[- 1.0.2
   - Added VcpValueChanged D-Bus signal which triggers if the SetVcp method succeeds.
 This is to allow multiple clients to be aware of changes made by each.